Nexmo/station/_documentation/en/reports/overview.md

 * Invoice reconciliation - Compare your usage data with the invoice you have received.
 * Monitoring and analytics - Add CDR data to your business intelligence or analytics system to correlate it with other events.

-## Features

 You can query your CDRs using a wide range of filters.
 Data records are kept for thirteen months (maximum retention period).
 Records older than 13 months cannot be obtained because they are automatically deleted from the system.

+## Synchronous and asynchronous operation

+Depending on your query pattern, you can choose from one of the two approaches for the Reports API:

+1. Synchronous
+2. Asynchronous

-Depending on your query pattern, you can choose from one of the two versions of Reports API: asynchronous and synchronous.
-Asynchronous version is optimized for infrequent and large data queries (from several records to tens of millions).
-Synchronous version is optimized for frequent and periodic retrievals of small batches of data records (from one record to tens of thousand per query).
+The *synchronous* version is optimized for frequent and periodic retrievals of small batches of data records.
+Typical batch sizes range from one record to tens of thousands per query.

+The *asynchronous* version is optimized for infrequent and large data queries.
+Typical batch sizes range from several thousand records to tens of millions.

+## Feature summary

+The following table compares the features of the synchronous and asynchronous methods of using the Reports API:

 Feature  | Reports Synchronous (GET endpoint) | Reports Asynchronous (POST endpoint)
 ---- | ---- | ----